graememeyer/PS.CredentialManager/README.md

 This is a module that contains the Get-StoredCredentials cmdlet.
 Use this cmdlet to securely store credentials used by your script.
 The cmdlet has inline documentation.
-To use use it, start PowerShell en type:
+To use use it, start PowerShell and type:

  Import-Module CredentialManager.psm1